-- the matters requiring consultation - who will be consulted - the ways consultation will occur (e.g. through regular meetings, toolbox talks or health and safety representatives) - how information will be shared with workers and representatives - what opportunities will be provided for workers and representatives to give their views on proposed matters - how consultation will occur with workers who have a disability, special language or literacy needs - how feedback will be given to workers and representatives - timeframes for reviewing the procedures.
+- the matters requiring consultation - who will be consulted - the ways consultation will occur (e.g. through regular meetings, toolbox talks or health and safety representatives) - how information will be shared with workers and health and safety representatives - what opportunities will be provided for workers and health and safety representatives to give their views on proposed matters - how consultation will occur with workers who have a disability, special language or literacy needs - how feedback will be given to workers and health and safety representatives - timeframes for reviewing the procedures.

-To facilitate the consultation process the procedures may also include the provision of practical help for affected workers and representatives.
-For example, time may be made available for affected workers and their representatives to come together to consider the information provided, to discuss the issues and form their views.
+To facilitate the consultation process the procedures may also include the provision of practical help for affected workers and health and safety representatives.
+For example, time may be made available for affected workers and their health and safety representatives to come together to consider the information provided, to discuss the issues and form their views.